CodeChrisB/dpproblem/readme.md

 # The Dining Philosophers Problem

-##### The Excercise was, come up with your own verison of the DPP, implement your idea using Java.
+##### The Excercise was, come up with your own verison of the DPP, implement your idea using Java and solve the Deadlock problem.
 (Animations would be appreciated)
 ###### The team :
  - Robert Freiseisen
  - Christhoper Buchberger (Project Leader)